myriamgz/myriamgz.github.io/_pages/contact.md

 ---

 Myriam Gregoire-Zawilski
-Center for Policy Research
-Maxwell School of Citizenship and Public Affairs
+Graduate School of Public and International Affairs
-426 Eggers Hall
-Syracuse, NY 13244-1020
-United States
+and Institute of the Environment
+University of Ottawa
+Canada
-Email: mgregoir@syr.edu
+Email: mgregoir2@uottawa.ca
-Tel: +1.315.443.3114